ministryofjustice/security-guidance/intranet/minimum-user-clearance-requirements-guide.md

 ##Minimum user clearance requirements

-Most of the MoJ IT systems are able to process `OFFICIAL` information.
-Therefore all roles in the MoJ require staff to attain BPSS clearance as a minimum to be granted access rights to view `OFFICIAL` information.
+Most of the MoJ IT systems are able to process **Official** information.
+Therefore all roles in the MoJ require staff to attain BPSS clearance as a minimum to be granted access rights to view **Official** information.
 Some roles require staff to have higher clearance.

 For an individual to perform any of the following tasks, clearance higher than BPSS is required: